Microbiology Graduate Program

 Training in the Ethical Conduct of Research

 All students will participate in a course on the ethical conduct of research.
-This will typically take place during the first and third years.

 Students will proceed to PhD candidacy after successful completion of a qualifying exam, typically during the second year.
 Students will submit a written research proposal in the style of a grant or fellowship application based on their planned thesis project.
 Students will then present and discuss the research proposal with a small committee of faculty.